evagabriela/WDI/curriculum/week-02/02-functions/README.md

 ### LEARNING OBJECTIVES
 *After this lesson, you will be able to:*
-Describe why functions are created
+- Describe why functions are useful
-Use functions to break programs into smaller sub-programs Describe how parameters relate to functions
-Explain what scope is
-Compare global and local scope
-Describe the this keyword and how it is affected by scope Describe what a JavaScript function is.
-Recognize the parts of a function.
-Write a function in JavaScript using a declaration and an expression.
+- Write a function in JavaScript using a declaration and an expression.
-State the difference between a function's output and side effects.
-Differentiate between referencing and invoking a function.
-Define hoisting.
+- Describe how parameters relate to functions
+- Explain how return statements are used in JavaScript
+- Compare global and local scope

 ### STUDENT PRE-WORK
 *Before this lesson, you should already be able to:*